Life would be easy if there weren’t any challenges, but it would also be a bit boring, don’t you think?

 You might know them already, but different studies have found the major challenges of marketers.

 In this article, I will present you with 6 marketing challenges based on studies and statistics, then put them into the real estate marketing context for you, and two further ones based on my own observations.

-6 Marketing Challenges a Majority of Marketers Face Today Based on Surveys
+6 (Real Estate) Marketing Challenges Marketers Face Today Based on Surveys

 1) Tracking the Return on Investment of Marketing Campaigns

 According to a survey, only 53.85% of marketers report that they measure their costs per acquisition (CPA) or, in other words, customer acquisition costs (source).

 By not knowing about this metric, marketers won’t know how effective a certain marketing campaign is and, therefore, won’t be able to make improvements or know what campaign to get rid of.